Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 No annotations provided, so description must cover behavior.
-It states the operation (find) and output (locations), but does not disclose side effects or read-only nature.
-Adequate but could be more explicit.
+It states output is locations of casts, but does not mention format, performance, or error handling.
+Adequate for basic understanding.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.